cparnot/xgridstatus/documentation.markdown

 ### Description

 <code>xgridstatus</code> is a command-line utility to retrieve information about controllers, grids, agents and jobs.
-It provides some of the functionality of Xgrid Admin: agent list, job list, agent statistics and job statistics.
-The report about agent statistics is for instance used to provide information for the Xgrid@Stanford widget.
+It provides some of the functionality of Xgrid Admin and more: agent list, job list, agent statistics, job statistics, automatic removal of inactive agents.
+The report about agent statistics is for instance used to provide information for the [OpenMacGrid](http://www.macresearch.org) widget.

 The features include: